emacsun/ZHugo/content/tools/organize-you-life-in-org.md

 4. After the scheduled one and the deadlined one, I take a `NEXT` task, which is in `NEXT` status.
 Also, I start a clock under such task.
-5. After finished the `NEXT` tasks, the `NEXT` status will be changed to `DONE` automatically.
+5. After finishing the `NEXT` tasks, the `NEXT` status will be changed to `DONE` automatically.
 Then I pick a new task in the `TODO` lists and change the `TODO` status into `NEXT`.
 Everytime I change a `TODO`  task into a `NEXT` task, clock is running under that task automatically.
-6. After finished all the `TODO` tasks, I check the `DONE` list to see if there is any tasks need to be archived.
+6. After finishing all the `TODO` tasks, I check the `DONE` list to see if there is any tasks need to be archived.